mkmlsvt/mkmlsvt/README.md

 <br>

 ## About me :blush:
 Hello everyone, I'm Mehmet.
 Let me talk a little bit about myself.
-I'm studying at Kastamonu University, I'm in the 4'th year and I'm also working at [Dogus Teknoloji](https://www.d-teknoloji.com.tr/) .
-I can do web and mobile programming.
-I know a little about machine learning, my research continues...
-On the other hand, I read books in my free time and work on algorithms.
+I'm working at [Trendyol Technology](https://github.com/Trendyol) as backend developer.
+I read books in my free time and work on algorithms.
 I love football.
 I am a person who knows my responsibilities and I try to do what I do in the best way.

 ## React to me